Texas Supreme Court rejects challenge to state's abortion law over medical exceptions

 But the Texas Supreme Court also declined to offer clarity on the exemptions late last year after Kate Cox, a mother of two from Dallas, sued the state for the right to obtain an abortion after her fetus developed a fatal condition and she made multiple trips to an emergency room.
 Cox ended up leaving the state for an abortion before the court ruled that she hadn’t shown her life was in danger.
 The court called on the state medical board to offer more guidance.

-The lead plaintiff in the case, Amanda Zurawski, had been told that she had a condition that meant her baby would not survive.
-But the Austin woman was forced to wait until she was diagnosed with a life-threatening case of sepsis before being provided an abortion.
-Zurawski spent three days in intensive care and was left with a permanently closed fallopian tube from the infection, which affects her ability to have more children.
+Zurawski, the lead plaintiff in the case, spent three days in intensive care and was left with a permanently closed fallopian tube from an infection, affecting her ability to have more children.

+The court ruled that state law does not require that a woman’s death or serious impairment be “imminent” when being evaluated by a doctor for an abortion.

+“Ms. Zurawski’s agonizing wait to be ill ‘enough’ for induction, her development of sepsis, and her permanent physical injury are not the results the law commands,” the court wrote.

 Under the law in Texas, doctors who perform abortions risk life in prison, fines of up to $100,000 and revocation of their state medical licenses.
 Opponents say that has left some women with providers who are unwilling to even discuss terminating a pregnancy.